billzo/earthboundMenu-Overlap2D/README.md

 earthboundMenu-Overlap2D
 ========================

-Using Overlap2D to create a simple test of the Earthbound menu
+Using Overlap2D to create a simple test of the Earthbound menu.
+This is purely for learning and educational purposes only!